 What is Stormwater?

 Stormwater is the runoff from rainfall and snow melt.
 In undeveloped areas such as grasslands and forests, much of the rainfall and snow melt soaks into the ground.
 Vegetation helps to slow runoff.
 In urban areas, buildings and other impervious surfaces such as parking lots do not allow water to soak into the ground resulting in both increased amounts of runoff and faster flow.
-Along the way, runoff can pick up pollutants such as fertilizers and pesticides from yards, motor oil from leaking cars, pet waste, and dirt from construction sites.
+Along the way, runoff can pick up pollutants such as fertilizers and pesticides from yards, motor oil from leaking cars, pet waste and dirt from construction sites.
 This can cause downstream waterways to become polluted.

 A variety of structures and land forms, both natural and artificial, are considered to be part of the stormwater drainage system.
 These include:

-Grass and concrete channels
+- Grass and concrete channels

-its way out of urban areas and into nearby streams, rivers and lakes.
+All of these are part of the course which stormwater runoff travels on its way out of urban areas and into nearby streams, rivers and lakes.

 Why is Stormwater Management Important?